$0 West Virginia Foster Care Quick-Start Checklist

 Prospective foster parents need an honest picture of what caring for a NAS infant actually involves, day by day.
 The fear of the unknown is worse than the reality for most families, but minimizing the difficulty would be dishonest.

-Days 1-3 after discharge: The infant may still be in active withdrawal.
+First days after discharge: The infant may still be in active withdrawal.
 Expect frequent crying episodes, difficulty latching or taking a bottle, tremors in the hands and chin, and disrupted sleep.
 Your job during this phase is to maintain the ESC framework — assess eating, sleeping, and consolability at regular intervals — and use the non-pharmacological techniques consistently.
 This period is exhausting.
 Accept help from family members if available.

 When to Seek Medical Help